Updated: 17th June 2018

 1. The boat won’t track in a straight line

-Check mast rake, check that the angles of jib and main sail booms are correct (see the booklet, tuning guides #, # ).
-Check sail depth (outhaul) and leech tension (vang and jib leech line).
+Check the basics; is the mast rake central?, check that the angles of jib and main sail booms are correct, that sail depth (outhauls) and leech tension (vang and jib leech line) are correct (see the booklet, tuning guides #, # ).
 Check that the rudder has the correct neutral position.
-Check that the jib boom is attached correctly and the correct distance forward of the mast.
-Experiment!
+Check that the jib boom is attached correctly and is the correct distance forward from the mast.

 2. The boat won’t tack